-Built in 1912 as a cargo ship in the Netherlands, this renovated luxury schooner allows guests to travel the sites of Indonesia’s Ring of Fire in style.
-Crewed by a professional staff of nine, it's an impressive high-end yacht offering groups or individuals the chance to explore the stunning coastline of Indonesia’s exotic tropical islands.
+Constructed in 1912 as a cargo ship in the Netherlands, this renovated luxury schooner allows guests to travel the sites of Indonesia’s Ring of Fire in style.
+The Adelaar is crewed by a professional staff of nine and it's an impressive high-end yacht experience offering groups or individuals the chance to explore the gorgeous coves and bays of Indonesia’s exotic tropical islands.

-With one master suite and three guest staterooms the Adelaar is one of the smaller boats Experience Travel offers holding up to eight guests, although a sofa-bed may be found in two of the staterooms where an additional two children may sleep.
+With one master suite and three guest staterooms, the Adelaar is one of the smaller boats on the circuit, offering a sleeping capacity of only eight guests, although there are sofa-beds in two of the staterooms where an additional two children may sleep.
 All bedrooms have marble en-suite bathrooms and are elegantly furnished in rich wooden panelling.
-Also found on the lower deck is a saloon area where guests can relax in luxurious comfort, perhaps reading a book from the on-board library
+Also found on the lower deck is a saloon area where guests can relax in luxurious comfort, perhaps reading a book from the onboard library

 Above deck the dining room provides panoramic views over the coastlines, offering guests an a la carte menu of Western and Indonesian dishes.
 A comfortable seating area and table may also be found above deck under a canopy for shade.

 Scuba diving tours are often a popular option, with the boat’s own dive master available to guide divers around the remarkable underwater worlds of Indonesia, particularly around Komodo National Park where both day and night time dives are available.